 Get everyone else on board.
 Make sure your family and friends know when and where you plan to exercise.
 This way you shouldn't get any unwelcome interruptions.
 If you need someone to watch the kids while you exercise, make sure you arrange this well in advance; don't rely on last-minute favours.

 Anticipate motivational dips.
 Everyone struggles with motivation from time to time, preparing for these feelings can go a long way to combating them.
 For instance, if you sometimes struggle to go to your aerobics class, get a friend to call you to make sure you're not still sitting on the sofa.

 Avoid danger zones.
-Many things can distract even the most hardened of exercisers: your favorite TV show, the lure of a night on the town with friends, or a neighbor popping in for an impromptu chat.
+Many things can distract even the most hardened of exercisers: your favourite TV show, the lure of a night on the town with friends, or a neighbour popping in for an impromptu chat.
 Learn to recognize your particular "danger zones" and take steps to negotiate your way around them.

 Buy workout clothing you're excited to wear.
 Shop for well-designed, flattering, and supportive gym clothes; you'll be more motivated to work out.

 Have a specially designated drawer for fitness gear.
 When you're in hurry, the last thing you want is to be hunting around for your yoga pants.
 Keep all your exercise clothes in a special drawer so you can find them quickly.

 Leave your gym bag by the door.
 Leaving your gym bag by the door serves two purposes: you always know where it is; and it serves as a gentle reminder that an exercise session might be due.